TypeScriptADK-TS

 Using Jaeger (Local Development)

-Jaeger is a popular open-source option for local development:
+Jaeger is a popular open-source option for local development.
+It allows you to visualize and analyze traces in a user-friendly interface.

 1. Set up Jaeger: See the Platform Integrations guide for Docker setup instructions